-Students assume full responsibility for the content and integrity of the coursework they submit.
 The following are guidelines to assist students in observing academic integrity:

 - Students must do their own work and submit only their own work on examinations, reports and projects, unless otherwise permitted by the instructor. - Students are encouraged to contact their instructor about appropriate citation guidelines. - Students may benefit from working in groups.
-However, students must not collaborate or cooperate with other students on graded assignments, examinations, or other academic exercises unless clearly directed to do so by the instructor. - Students must follow all written and/or verbal instructions given by instructors or designated College representatives prior to taking examinations, placement assessments, tests, quizzes and evaluations. - Students are responsible for adhering to course requirements as specified by the instructor in the course syllabus.
+However, students must not collaborate or cooperate with others on graded assignments, examinations, or other academic exercises unless clearly directed to do so by the instructor. - Students must follow all written and/or verbal instructions given by instructors or designated college representatives prior to taking examinations, placement assessments, tests, quizzes and evaluations. - Students are responsible for adhering to course requirements as specified by the instructor in the course syllabus.